renatoalmeida49/mtech/README.md

 ## TODO

-1. Add another languages to the website
+1. (DONE) Add another languages to the website
 2. The site is by default (and I mean designed) in Dark Mode.
 Maybe add a Light Mode, just for pratice